dru1208/finstagram-deployment-guide/README.md

 17. In the dashboard of heroku, you can find the link to your app with the button "Open App" (should be in the top right of the dashboard)

 18. After you open your application, you may realize that your posts are missing.
 This is because the database that we were working with previously was on our Gitpod workspace, but now we're using a brand new database that is linked to heroku.
-In order to populate your database with data, create a file in the db directory called seeds.rb, and fill it in with the values in the seeds.rb file of this repository.
-Run the following commands to populate your database:
+In order to populate your database with data, create a file in the db directory called seeds.rb, and fill it in with the values in the seeds.rb file of this repository (top of the page).
+Run the following commands in your terminal to populate your database:

 ```
 git add .